Emancipation Proclamation: Coverage

 Also, six additional counties and two independent cities (Note: The two cities, Norfolk and Portsmouth were inside Norfolk county but independent of it.) were exempted in the Union-controlled Tidewater region of Virginia.
 And, in Louisiana, the city of New Orleans (Note: New Orleans was both an independent municipality and the seat of government for the Orleans parish.) and the 13 named parishes were exempted because Lincoln regarded them as loyal to the Union.
 These exemptions left unemancipated an additional 300,000 slaves.
 (Note: The Union controlled several regions of seceding states that were not exempted from the Emancipation Proclamation, including additional counties in Virginia, Baton Rouge Louisiana, northern Arkansas, the northern edges of Mississippi and Alabama, northern coastal North Carolina, southern coastal South Carolina, and the Jacksonville region of Florida.)

 The Emancipation Proclamation resulted in the emancipation of a substantial percentage of the slaves in the Confederate states as the Union armies advanced through the South and slaves escaped to Union lines, or slave owners fled, leaving slaves behind.
-The Emancipation Proclamation also committed the Union to ending slavery in addition to preserving the Union.
+The Emancipation Proclamation "deserves much of the credit for the Union Army's ultimate successes in 1863-1864....
+Slave escapes crippled the southern economy, and slave enlistments bolstered the northern military".

 Although the Emancipation Proclamation resulted in the gradual freeing of most slaves, it did not make slavery illegal.
 Of the states that were exempted from the Emancipation Proclamation, Maryland, Missouri, Tennessee, and West Virginia prohibited slavery before the war ended.
 In 1863, President Lincoln proposed a moderate plan for the Reconstruction of the captured Confederate State of Louisiana.
 Only 10 percent of the state's electorate had to take the loyalty oath.
 The state was also required to accept the Emancipation Proclamation and abolish slavery in its new constitution.
 By December 1864, the Lincoln plan abolishing slavery had been enacted not only in Louisiana, but also in Arkansas and Tennessee.
 In Kentucky, Union Army commanders relied on the Proclamation's offer of freedom to slaves who enrolled in the Army and provided freedom for an enrollee's entire family; for this and other reasons, the number of slaves in the state fell by more than 70 percent during the war.
 However, in Delaware and Kentucky, slavery continued to be legal until December 18, 1865, when the Thirteenth Amendment took effect.